4 Reasons Ice Cooling May Not Be Best for All Produce

 Produce That Does Well With Ice Cooling

-Ice cooling is particularly effective for produce with high respiration such as sweet corn or broccoli.
+Ice cooling is particularly effective for fresh goods with high respiration such as sweet corn or broccoli.
 Produce that is well-suited for icing include the following fruits and vegetables:

 • Artichokes